tobek/laminae/notes.md

 - Mnemonic objects - clothing or jewelry records life events (maybe part of caste system above)
 - Language/writing
 - Deaf/mute (or everyone is missing one sense) - could be any D, maybe NGD, CGD, CNP
+- someone who has one squad each of blind, deaf, numb, untasting/unsmelling guards. (maybe the deaf ones close by, so the villain can converse privately. maybe the blind ones near all the entrances). or rather guilds, each petitioner must relinquish one sense. maybe NND
 - some 3-headed god represents C/P/D all in one? (a simple farmer, 3 headed, 6 armed, see Dattatreya?) but it's a sham. where?
 - Resurrection (necromantic or otherwise) - CEC? you can bring dead bodies there and they will likely come to life, but transformed who-knows-how
 - Elemental forces (CGP)